 Step 1) Measure and record temperature and relative humidity.

-Step 3) Run a test shot through 4 layers of 14 oz/yard heavy-weight denim.
+Step 3) Run first test shot through 4 layers of 14 oz/yard heavy-weight denim into a block of Clear Ballistics Gel that is calibrated to 10% Ordnance Gel density.
 Shot distance is 10 feet.

 My Thoughts on This Load: